Start typing to search

 We wanted our launch moment to firmly cement the brand as a company of DOERS so needed to focus on action over words.
 Involvement by the brand was key.
 BrewDog isn’t a brand that can sit back and watch as the world goes about its business, it should have a viewpoint and be fervent about it.

-In short, a grand opportunity to really show the collective power of beer as a force for good.
+In short, it was a grand opportunity to really show the collective power of beer as a force for good.

 Our team worked on the bar’s look and feel, staying sympathetic to the brand’s industrial style, but still effective for media.
 The bar would play to its surroundings and would be made from old shipping containers.
 This would handily get us around some laws too, as the construction would officially be defined as a temporary mobile building.
 Our campaign tagline ‘Make Beer, Not Walls’ was painted across the bar and used as a hashtag – a call to arms for the community old and new to invoke inclusivity and community.